≡ Menu

 A 1958 GM Oldsmobile vehicle.
 Flickr Image.

-For your information, GM presents two types of vehicle sales or vehicle delivery data:
+For your information, GM publishes two types of vehicle sales data:

 (2) Total vehicle sales.

-According to GM, wholesale vehicle sales or just vehicle deliveries are vehicles delivered to dealers or distributors, and the sales of these vehicles are translated to revenue in the income statements.
+According to GM, wholesale vehicles are delivered to dealers or distributors, and the sales of these vehicles are translated into revenue in the income statements.

 Here is a quote extracted from GM’s statements regarding wholesale deliveries.

-Wholesale vehicle sales data consists of sales to GM’s dealers and distributors as well as sales to the U.S. Government and excludes vehicles sold by our joint ventures.
+Wholesale vehicle sales data consists of sales to GM’s dealers and distributors and sales to the U.S. Government and excludes vehicles sold by our joint ventures.

 Wholesale vehicle sales data correlates to our revenue recognized from the sale of vehicles, which is the largest component of Automotive net sales and revenue.”

-Referring to the statements above, GM’s vehicle wholesale are vehicles delivered to dealers and distributors, and revenues are recorded once the transactions are completed.
+Referring to the statements above, GM’s wholesale vehicles are vehicles delivered to dealers and distributors, and revenues are recorded once the transactions are completed.

 What Is Total Vehicle Sales